usnistgov/nestor/docs/how_to_guide/tutorial.rst

 begin using the report tab.

 -  Please make sure to hit the “update tag extraction” button before proceeding.
 This may take some time to compute.
+Please note on Windows computers, the application may state "Not Responding", however, the application is often still running.

 |image23|